Veridise/circom2llvm/README.md

 # Dependencies
 ## LLVM Installation
-Use `Ninja` as the build tool default, so you need to install one before building LLVM.
+**NOTICE** Use `Ninja` as the build tool default, so you need to install one before building LLVM.
 If you don't have, please follow the offcial guide from LLVM at: https://github.com/llvm/llvm-project/tree/release/13.x .

-**NOTICE** that the building command used by us is different from the standard one.
+**NOTICE** The building command used by us is different from the standard one.

-**NOTICE** the path/to/llvm-project should be an abstract path, such as /User/You/app/llvm-project.
+**NOTICE** The path/to/llvm-project should be an abstract path, such as /User/You/app/llvm-project.

 **NOTICE** DLLVM_TARGETS_TO_BUILD depends on your architecture.

 ```bash
 git clone --depth 1 --branch release/13.x git@github.com:llvm/llvm-project.git
 cd ./llvm-project